 To change the demo Logo to your own, please access the Customizer screen under 'Appearance -> Customize' and go into the 'Header -> Logo' options tab.

 Once you are in that Customizer screen, click on "Change Image" and upload your new logo.
 You can also set your custom logo width and position in that section.

 To make changes to the Copyright section in the bottom of your footer, simply access the Appearance -> Customize -> Footer -> Copyright Text screen and include any text or HTML links you may need in that area.

 Some of the pages and elements seen in the Live Preview of this theme are controlled by the "Elementor" page builder.
 You don't necessarily have to use the page builder, but it is highly recommended and can be a huge time-saver.
 Feel free to check the official Elementor docs here: https://docs.elementor.com

 To edit any page with Elementor, simply edit the page with WordPress first, then click on the "Edit with Elementor" button.

 Once you are within the Elementor editor, you will be able to add new elements into the page, modify existing pages, or manage and create your pages with ease.
 In the Elementor editor you'll see all the available elements:

 To change a background color or image, you will generally need to change the "Section" or "Column" settings.
 These options would appear under the "Design" tab one the left side.

-Then click on the "My Templates" tab on the top right side in order to see all the built-in templates.:
+Next, browse to the "My Templates" section tab on the top right side in order to see all the built-in templates.: